jbeales/flush-opcache-with-varnish/README.md

 # Flush Opcache with Varnish Flush

-This is a [WordPress](https:/wordpress.org) plugin to automatically flush PHP's Opcache when the "Purge Cache" button that Mika Epstein's excellent [Varnish HTTP Cache](https://wordpress.org/plugins/varnish-http-purge/) creates is clicked.
+This is a [WordPress](https:/wordpress.org) plugin to automatically flush PHP's Opcache when the manually purging Varnish with Mika Epstein's excellent [Varnish HTTP Cache](https://wordpress.org/plugins/varnish-http-purge/) plugin.
 This way we only have to click one button to clear both the Varnish & Opcache caches.

 ## Description

-Flush Opcache with Varnish automatically flushes the PHP Opcache when the "Purge Cache" button that Mika Epstein's excellent [Varnish HTTP Cache](https://wordpress.org/plugins/varnish-http-purge/) creates is clicked.
+Flush Opcache with Varnish automatically flushes the PHP Opcache when the "Empty Cache" Admin Bar option that Mika Epstein's excellent [Varnish HTTP Cache](https://wordpress.org/plugins/varnish-http-purge/) creates is clicked.

 If the [WP Opcache](https://wordpress.org/plugins/flush-opcache/) plugin is installed it is used to flush the opcache to let the opcache be re-warmed according to your WP Opcache settings, (and you can turn off WP Opcache's "Flush PHP Opcache" button from the Admin toolbar).